 Jump to any of the following sections:

-During the 2021-2022 academic year, New Jersey City University handed out 175 bachelor's degrees in homeland security, law enforcement & firefighting.
-This is a decrease of 3% over the previous year when 181 degrees were handed out.
+During the most recent reporting year, New Jersey City University handed out 130 bachelor’s degrees in law enforcement & firefighting.

 | In State | Out of State | |